KenilGondaliya/Learn-Cpp/readme.md

 ## Questions binary Search // leetcode

+852. Peak Index in a Mountain Array  --> Medium

 ## Questions binary Search //code360 by CodingNinja

-First and Last Position of an Element In Sorted Array
+First and Last Position of an Element In Sorted Array Find Total Number of Accurence/element is Dublicate